Field-Tuned Quantum Effects in a Triangular-Lattice Ising Magnet: 3. Discussion and conclusion

-It has also been suggested theoretically that Phase I will melt in a two-step manner through two {\gls{BKT}} transitions and the intermediate phase hosts a emergent U(1) symmetry \cite{TFIM_Isakov, TFIM_Damle, TFIM_Biswas, TMGO_CLiu, TMGO_WLi}.
-Across the {\gls{BKT}} transitions, the heat capacity and the order parameter indicated by the Bragg peaks at K points are expected to evolve without discontinuity \cite{TFIM_Isakov, KT_Chaikin}, consistent with our data (Fig.~1c, Fig.~2a).
-Nevertheless, the predicted divergence of susceptibility is not observed in our magnetization measurements \cite{supp}.
-A recent work reports susceptibility data and numerical simulation showing {\gls{BKT}} behavior \cite{NMR_BKT} which, however, are actually collected deep into Phase II of our phase diagram.
-A Monte-Carlo calculation also suggested that a new magnetic peak at M point should appear at high temperatures owing to proliferated vortex-antivortex pairs \cite{TMGO_WLi}, which is also not observed in our neutron scattering measurements \cite{supp}.
-We note that the {\gls{BKT}} phase is a compressible quasi-long-range ordered phase with divergent correlation lengths in 2D that is fragile to perturbations such as inter-layer couplings or weak disorder.
+It has also been suggested theoretically that Phase I will melt in a two-step manner through two {\gls*{BKT}} transitions and the intermediate {\gls*{BKT}} phase hosts a emergent U(1) symmetry \cite{TFIM_Isakov, TFIM_Damle, TFIM_Biswas, TMGO_CLiu, TMGO_WLi}.
+Furthermore, it is predicted that in the {\gls*{BKT}} phase the magnetic susceptibility will diverge in the small longitudinal field limit with a unique scaling behavior \cite{TFIM_Damle, TFIM_Biswas}.
+However, this is not observed in our magnetization measurements (Supplementary material).
+A recent work reports susceptibility data and numerical simulation showing {\gls*{BKT}} behavior between 0.6 and 0.9~T \cite{NMR_BKT} which, however, lies deep into Phase II of our phase diagram.
+It has been well established that as a quasi-long-range ordered state, the {\gls*{BKT}} phase is fragile to perturbations and can be easily killed by external field ($<$ 0.1~T) as indicated by {\gls*{QMC}} calculations \cite{QMC_Meng}.
+Thus, the claimed evidence for {\gls*{BKT}} physics for the up-down-zero phase and the comparison are then irrelevant.
+In addition, no divergence of susceptibility was found in ref.~\onlinecite{NMR_BKT} near the zero-field regime.
+It should be noted that according to {\gls*{QMC}} simulation \cite{QMC_Meng}, the upper {\gls*{BKT}} transition would involve into a second-order transition in longitudinal field, which is also inconsistent with ref.~\onlinecite{NMR_BKT}.
+An earlier calculation suggested that a new magnetic peak at M point should appear at high temperatures owing to proliferated vortex-antivortex pairs \cite{TMGO_WLi}, which is not observed in our neutron scattering measurements (Supplementary material).